Alex Vellieux's first Wayzata hat trick couldn't have come at a better time.

 Edina defeats East Ridge to move on

-No. 3-seeded Edina (14-1-5) finished the job with a 3-1 win over No. 2 East Ridge afterward.
+Wayzata did its part to schedule a rematch of last year's Class 3A final.
+No. 3-seeded Edina finished the job later with a 3-1 win over No. 2 East Ridge.

 It's not the same undefeated Edina squad from a year ago, but the Hornets have booked a spot in the same big game, and "nothing's really changed," junior midfielder Lou Ruffien said.
 "We still have the same mentality and urgency to win."

 Edina sophomore midfielder Mikaela Caverly put Edina up just after halftime with her 13th goal of the year.
-Freshman Elizabeth Conner's header was her first goal for Edina, finishing a corner from Ruffien with 11 minutes left in the game and seeming to bury the game for the Hornets.
+Freshman Elizabeth Conner's header was her first goal for Edina, finishing a corner from Ruffien with 11 minutes left in the game and seeming to clinch the game for the Hornets.

 Until the last five minutes.

-East Ridge's leading scorer and Iowa commit Elle Wildman scored off a corner kick with four minutes left, breathing life into East Ridge's chances.
+East Ridge leading scorer and Iowa commit Elle Wildman scored off a corner kick with four minutes left, breathing life into East Ridge's chances.
 The Raptors grabbed the ball out of the net and sprinted back to midfield, eyeing an equalizer.

-"We all took a breath after that happened," Edina senior defender Eleanor Doscotch said. "(We) chose to stay composed instead of getting frantic and starting to make silly mistakes."
+"We all took a breath after that happened," Edina senior defender Eleanor Doscotch said. "[We] chose to stay composed instead of getting frantic and starting to make silly mistakes."

 Wildman's goal had not yet been announced over the stadium PA system when 24 seconds later, Ruffien put a glancing header into the back of the net on the end of a long Hornets free kick from senior defender Anna Conner.